 Fuel Your Fitness

-Your heart needs exercise—and what you eat before, during and after physical activity can affect your performance and how you feel, says Johns Hopkins nutritionist Joshua Nachman, M.S., C.N.S., L.D.N.
+Your heart needs exercise — and what you eat before, during and after physical activity can affect your performance and how you feel, says Johns Hopkins registered dietitian Kathleen Johnson, M.A., R.D., L.D.N.

-To personalize what you eat around exercise, nutritionists consider three things, he says:
+To personalize what you eat around exercise, dietitians consider two main things, she says:

-Someone doing high-intensity interval training or weight training would need to eat more than, say, a beginning walker.
+Someone doing high-intensity interval training or weight training needs to eat more than, say, a beginning walker.

-Working with a nutritionist can help you customize your eating based on those factors.
+Working with a dietitian can help you customize your eating based on these factors.
 But some general guidance is smart for anyone who counts exercise as part of a heart-smart plan.

 What to Eat Before Exercise

-“Hydration is really important,” Nachman says.
-He prefers coconut water or plain water to sports drinks, which contain more calories and sugar.
+“Hydration is really important,” Johnson says.
+She prefers coconut water or plain water to sports drinks, which contain more calories and sugar.

 Eat only foods that are familiar to you.
-“Before a workout isn’t a great time to experiment with a new super smoothie, especially if you’re prone to gas and bloating,” he says.
+“Before a workout isn’t a great time to experiment with a new super smoothie, especially if you’re prone to gas and bloating,” she says.

 What to Eat During Exercise

-Most people don’t need to eat anything while exercising, Nachman says, “unless you’re an endurance athlete doing a multi-hour workout.”
-If you have poor blood sugar control, sipping coconut water can be useful; you’ll get a little sugar along with hydration and balanced electrolytes (a necessary substance in your blood and body fluids that you lose through sweat).
+Most people don’t need to eat anything while exercising, Johnson says, “unless you’re an endurance athlete doing a multihour workout.”
+If you have poor blood sugar control, sipping coconut water can be useful — you’ll get a little sugar along with hydration and balanced electrolytes (necessary substances in your blood and body fluids that you lose through sweat).

 What to Eat After Exercise

 After exercising, aim for balance.
-“Don’t overemphasize protein, fat or carbohydrates while neglecting the others,” Nachman says.
-Protein is especially important, but he advises whole foods (lentils, quinoa, fish, beans) over protein powder.
+“Don’t overemphasize protein, fat or carbohydrates while neglecting the others,” Johnson says.
+Protein is especially important, but she advises eating whole foods (lentils, quinoa, fish, beans) over protein powder.
 Carbs are key too.
-They don’t have to be grains; fruits and vegetables are mostly carbohydrates.
-Healthy fats include avocado, fish and olive oil.
+They don’t have to be grains — fruits and vegetables are mostly carbohydrates.
+Healthy sources of fat include avocado, fish and olive oil.

 Examples of well-balanced post-workout choices include olive oil (a healthy fat) drizzled over quinoa (protein) or trail mix containing nuts like almonds and walnuts, seeds such as pumpkin seeds, coconut flakes, and berries.